Authorized Capital for a Private Limited Company

 - The changed memorandum of association (which depicts the higher authorized capital)

-The registrar would approve the filing and enhance the authorized share capital of the business if the procedure outlined in the Companies Act and the Companies Regulations was followed.
+The registrar would approve the filing and enhance the authorized share capital of the business if the procedure outlined in the Companies Act and the Companies Regulations were followed.
 The MCA portal will show the updated authorized share capital.

-Distribution of Shares
+5. Distribution of Shares

 The paid-up share capital of the firm may also be increased by issuing additional equity shares after the permitted share capital has been raised.